 In The Netherlands, I learned about creating window displays as well as the importance of brush control for showcard lettering.
-All prior to arriving in the US.
-Once here, this experience soon evolved into graphic design and advertising art.
+All prior to arriving in The US.
+This valuable experience soon evolved into graphic design and advertising art.

 Painting was pursued in art classes taught by Jay O’Meilia, A.W.S. and later, on a full-time basis under Frank Reilly, a popular instructor at the New York Art Students League.
-During that time in New York, I became one of the first painting workshop pioneers, organizing workshops taught by my idols, John Pike, Edgar A. Whitney, Robert E. Wood, Tom Hill, Milford Zornes and Rex Brandt.
+During that time I became one of the first workshop pioneers, organizing classes in Europe taught by my idols: John Pike, Edgar A. Whitney, Robert E. Wood, Tom Hill, Milford Zornes and Rex Brandt.
 Looking back, it was great to sit in on their classes.
 Over the years, these mentors became friends who inspired me to also paint and teach.

-Elected a Signature Member of the American Watercolor Society, my paintings and articles have been featured in Southwest Art, American Artist, Australian Artist and on the covers of the Artist’s Magazine and Watercolor Magic.
-The first instruction book titled Outdoor Watercolor Workshop, was soon followed by two others, Painting With the White of Your Paper and The Watercolor Fix-it Book, both co-authored with fellow artist Judi Wagner.
+After I was elected to Signature Membership in the American Watercolor Society, my paintings and articles were featured in Southwest Art, American Artist, Australian Artist and on the covers of the Artist’s Magazine and Watercolor Magic.
+My first book titled Outdoor Watercolor Workshop, was soon followed by two others, Painting With the White of Your Paper and The Watercolor Fix-it Book, both co-authored with fellow artist Judi Wagner.

 This last book introduced The Building Blocks of Painting.
 Since artists are visually oriented, a set of visual symbols were designed to serve as a graphic reminder of what to do and think about during the painting process.
 Later, used as a check list, these symbols help to analyze problems needing to be resolved.
 Since there are no “rules” in art, these guidelines are based on the experience passed down by generations of masters in every painting medium and style.